-Emphasis is on the acquisition of basic musical skills as students learn to play a brass, woodwind, or percussion instrument.
-Previous experience is not needed for this class.
-Band classes prepare several concert compositions that are performed for an audience.
-Students should anticipate some afterschool practices and evening performances.
+This class is a continuation of the skills taught in Beginning Band with further development of tone production, breath support, and music reading.
+Students are introduced to performance skills and techniques.
+They are encouraged to perform as individuals and as members of an ensemble.
+Students should anticipate some after-school practices and evening performances.
 At Dillard Drive Magnet Middle School, the course will include a repertoire of world composers, world music, and an exploration of different cultural instruments and musical styles.

-Beginning Strings - yearlong
+Intermediate Strings - yearlong